This is where Stephen King's novel and the Brian de Palma/2002/2013 versions start, savvy?

 "It does seem a bit odd, but-"

 "'A bit odd'?!"
-Alice's eyes were starting to bug out.
+Audrey's eyes were starting to bug out.

 "I highly doubt that's the case."
-Anthony sighed.
+Andy sighed.
 "Look, let's not worry about this now.
 We'll call her after school to see how she's doing."